oxfun-github/oxfun-exchange-docs/source/includes/_v3_restapi.md

 ### GET `/v3/assets`

-Get a list of assets supported on CoinFLEX
+Get a list of assets supported on Opnx

 > **Request**